 There are several myths that revolve about the act of self-stimulation until you get a climax.

-On a religious perspective, masturbation is termed as disobeying the nature’s role of either gender in life.
+From a religious perspective, masturbation is termed as disobeying nature’s role of either gender in life.

 It’s been condemned by most faiths.
 Whereas masturbation can give some quick relief for sexual cravings, the frequency and the method used can significantly affect your sexual experiences.